Tony Pham: Early life and career

-Pam was born in 1973 in what was then South Vietnam.
+Pham was born in 1973 in what was then South Vietnam.
 His father was an engineer for the South Vietnamese Army.
 On April 19, 1975, Pham and his family immigrated to the United States days before the fall of Saigon, with his father being left behind during their evacuation.
 They were aided by a family friend, an ambassador named John "Jerry" Edwards, who wrote a letter that said that Pham's father was his brother-in-law and a captain, although this was false.
 They settled at Fort Chaffee Maneuver Training Center, reuniting with their father three months later and moved to Henrico County, Virginia with the help of Commonwealth Catholic Charities.
 He and his family lived off an apartment off Parham Road, where they struggled to learn English.
 Both his parents worked minimum wage jobs and stressed to Pham and his siblings to study and work hard.
 In 1985, after 10 years in America, he became a United States citizen and graduated from Meadowbrook High School in 1991.
-Pham graduated from William & Mary Law School in 1995 and the University of University of Richmond School of Law in 1999.
+Pham graduated from the College of William & Mary in 1995 and the University of University of Richmond School of Law in 1999.
 He then served as a law clerk in the Circuit Court of Henrico County before becoming a prosecutor in the Richmond Commonwealth’s Attorney’s Office.

 In 2009, Pham was recognized as one of Richmond's "Top 40 Under 40.
 One year later, he was selected as one of Virginia Lawyers Weekly’s “Leaders in the Law” for his leadership in criminal law and the Asian American community.
 He has further been recognized in 2011 and 2012 as one Virginia Business’s "Legal Elite in Criminal Law."
 After being awarded, Pham was selected by the Supreme Court of Virginia to serve on the Virginia State Bar Disciplinary Board, the first ever Asian American attorney appointed to this position.
 He then served as a faculty of the Harry L. Carrico Professionalism Course on behalf of the Bar.
 In 2010, Pham was appointed to the Virginia Asian Advisory Board by Governor Tim Kaine, being reappointed by Bob McDonnell in 2014.
 In 2013, he sought to fill the vacancy in the Three Chopt District School Board, saying that he wanted to be "part of the process of ensuring a quality education not only for my children, but all children."